jonathancyu/CS4395/index.md

 	This assignment was mostly review for me.
 One thing I learned is how powerful pickle files are.
 Initially, I thought they were simply json files under a different name, however I soon realized it's a way to save an object with all of its components, which is incredibly useful.

 3. [NLTK Intro](https://jonathancyu.github.io/NLP-Portfolio/homework2/homework2.pdf)
-	* This is a PDF of a Jupyter notebook containing the exercised from the homework 2 NLTK intro.
+	* This is a PDF of a Jupyter notebook containing the exercises from the homework 2 NLTK intro.